All software does one thing, and one thing only: delivers information.

 - Is the act of delivery efficient/easy?

 The first two, the most important two, are about the end user.
-If (1) fails, and the end user doesn't actually recieve the information, or if (2) fails, and the delivered information is useless, then just how efficient the delivery act is becomes irrelevant.
+If (1) fails, and the end user doesn't actually recieve the information, or if (2) fails, and the delivered information is useless, then (3), how efficient the delivery act is, becomes irrelevant.

 I want to preface my below predictions by stating that what constitutes affecting information is debatable.
 In what follows, I will claim that some available information is unaffecting, and thus the software built to deliver it is a failure.
-If you disagree, within paradigm, it is because you claim the available information is affecting.
-As mentioned at the start of the "Explanations and Predictions" section, it's reasonable and fine to disagree.
+(If one disagrees with the predictions without abandoning the paradigm as well, then it is because one claims that the available information is affecting.)
+(Also, these are, perhaps, uneccessarily provocative predictions to make this somewhat boring article more interesting.)

 The reason is similar to the above predictions, the delivered information is not affecting for the end user.
 Until you know what to do with data, collecting it is useless.
-(Collecting information hoping you will eventually know what to do with it is slightly different, and is only as useless as you hope is misguided.
-But, it should be discussed elsewhere.)
+A slighly more nuanced version: collecting information hoping you will eventually know what to do with it is only as useless as your hope is misguided.